JuliaWaveScattering/EffectiveWaves.jl/README.md

 <!-- You can run Julia on [JuliaBox](https://www.juliabox.com/) in your browser without installation. -->

 At present, the package focuses on materails filled with randomly placed particles.
-You can calculate effective wavenumbers for 2D [1](https://arxiv.org/abs/1712.05427) and 3D [2](https://arxiv.org/abs/2010.00934) acoustics, wave transimission and wave reflection in 2D [1](https://arxiv.org/abs/1712.05427)[3](https://arxiv.org/abs/1810.10816)[4](https://arxiv.org/abs/1905.06996) and 3D [2](https://arxiv.org/abs/2010.00934), and scattering from an inhomogenious sphere [2](https://arxiv.org/abs/2010.00934).
+You can calculate effective wavenumbers for 2D [[1](https://arxiv.org/abs/1712.05427)] and 3D [[4](https://arxiv.org/abs/2010.00934)] acoustics, wave transimission and wave reflection in 2D [[1](https://arxiv.org/abs/1712.05427),[2](https://arxiv.org/abs/1810.10816),[3](https://arxiv.org/abs/1905.06996)] and 3D [[4](https://arxiv.org/abs/2010.00934)], and scattering from an inhomogenious sphere [[4](https://arxiv.org/abs/2010.00934)].
 See [these notes](docs/src/theory/WavesInMultiSpecies.pdf) for brief formulas on effective wavenumbers.

+Together with [MultipleScattering.jl](https://github.com/JuliaWaveScattering/MultipleScattering.jl), this package has been setup to easily extend to other dimensions, materials, and types of waves, such as elastic and electromagnetic waves.

 ## Installation